-Off to the store and a few hunder dollars later, I had all of the equipment I needed to install invisible fencing.
-Dig a trench.
-Install the wire.
-Wiring the equipment.
+Off to the store and a few hundred dollars later, I had all of the equipment I needed to install invisible fencing.
+Dug a trench.
+Installed the wire.
+Wired the equipment.
 This took an entire Saturday and part of a Sunday to do.
 Finally, satisfied that I had it all installed, I turned the power on and touched the prongs on the collar.
 A nice mild shock.
 Turned it up a little, and touched it again.
 Only when I was confident that it was working, but would not hurt, did I put the collar on Nikita.

 She walked around the yard wearing the collar and neared the fence line.
 She jumped.
 I grinned.
 Finally.